What is Facial Gua Sha?

 - Strokes are done starting from the centre of the face, working along the contours of the jaw and cheekbones.
 Long sweeps towards the hairline help encourage puffiness and congestion to move towards the lymph pathways.

-- An acupressure massage is often added to the face and head – gently activating points along the scalp, jaw and brow bone that can also help alleviate tension in these areas.
+- An acupressure massage is often added to the face and head – gently activating points along the scalp, jaw and brow bone that can also help al

 - Expect to have fresher, smoother looking skin after even one treatment.
 For most people it is recommended to have a number of professional visits to see more lasting results.